-The key destruction as required by FCS\CKM.4/TDES can be done by overwriting the key register interfaces or by software reset of the SCP which provides immediate zeroing of all SCP key registers.
+The key destruction can be done by overwriting the key register interfaces of the SCP or by software reset of the SCP, which provides immediate zeroing of all SCP key registers.

 Please consider also the statement of chapter 7.1.4.1.
 Furthermore, this security feature is optional and is only provided if the TOE is ordered with accessible SCP.